-Our Careers Advisor, contracted through Ideas4Careers, is in school two days each week.
-Appointments are booked through the Director of Careers or the Work Experience Coordinator at the request of the student, Head of Year, Parent/Carer or initiated by the Careers Department using assessment data.
-The school's careers advisor produces an individual action plan following careers interviews, which is posted onto Unifrog.
+Our Careers Advisor, contracted through an external provider, is in school two days most weeks.
+Appointments are booked through the Careers Department or at the request of the student, tutor, Head of Year, Parent/Carer or initiated by the Careers Department using assessment data.
+The school's Careers Advisor produces an individual action plan following careers interviews, which is posted onto Unifrog.